Powerful state of Swaziland. Full description of Swaziland

 This kitty turned out to be too big to carry with me, I bought her little sister (with the same excellent smile):

-At the other end of the kingdom, glassblowers produce glass containers.
+At the other end of the kingdom, glass blowers produce glass containers.

-The boss was imbued with the scale of the missed impressions and decided to compensate for everything.
+The boss was imbued with the scale of the lost impressions and decided to compensate for everything.
 For me they sang, danced and demonstrated everything from a mortar to a jug.
 The boss turned out to be an absolutely amazing woman, with unimaginable blue eyes and an incredible voice.

 SWAZILAND